Common Elements in HDR

 Any research involving human subjects must have the approval of the Sydney College of Divinity Research Ethics Committee, which is a committee of the Dean.

-All thesis proposals involving the gathering of personal information from people by surveys, interviews or case studies will be dealt with according to the procedures and policies of the Research Ethics Committee available on the Sydney College of Divinity website under Ethics in Research.
+All thesis proposals involving the gathering of personal information from people by surveys, interviews or case studies will be dealt with according to the procedures and policies of the Research Ethics Committee.
 The Research Ethics Committee makes recommendations to the Academic Board in consultation with the Research Committee.

 Note that ethics clearance may also be pertinent if the research involves using such material collected by others.
 Note also that the recording of oral history may or may not include the gathering of personal information.

 Information about obtaining ethics clearance to proceed with research involving human subjects is available on the Sydney College of Divinity website, together with the Application for Ethical Clearance of Research Involving Human Subjects.
 Guidance may be sought from the supervisor and the Research Director, and the Research Ethics Committee may be consulted through the Dean.

 Ethics clearance is normally sought at the same time as submission of the formal Thesis Proposal.
 If the need to seek ethics clearance arises subsequently, as the need to gather personal information emerges belatedly, the application for ethical clearance should be lodged promptly.
 Under no circumstances may those elements of the thesis relying on the gathering of personal information proceed before ethical clearance is granted.

 Whether or not a candidate needs to obtain a specific ethics clearance, it is still obligatory to conduct ethical research.
 Ethical research includes avoidance of the following:

 - Plagiarism: Plagiarism is the representation of another’s works or ideas as one’s own; it includes the unacknowledged word for word use or paraphrasing of another person’s work, and the inappropriate unacknowledged use of another person’s ideas.